Mireille Miller-Young: A Taste for Brown Sugar

+Miller-Young's 2004 thesis, A Taste for Brown Sugar: Black Women in Pornography, examines the history of black women in pornography with ethnographic methods.
+The dissertation was published as a book in 2014, which was well-received.
+It has been described as a "must-read" building on the work of feminist scholars such as Angela Davis, Saidiya Hartman, and Celine Parreñas Shimizu.

-It won National Women's Studies Association and American Studies Association book awards in 2015.
+In 2015, It won the National Women's Studies Association Sara A. Whaley Book Prize and American Studies Association John Hope Franklin Publication Prize.

+Academics

+Miller-Young is an associate professor of feminist studies and an affiliate professor in film and media studies, Black studies, history, and comparative literature at University of California, Santa Barbara.
+She was the Advancing Equity Through Research Fellow at the Hutchins Center for African and African American Research at Harvard University from 2019 to 2020 and a visiting fellow at the Institute for Cultural Inquiry in Berlin from 2020 to 2021.

+Her current projects include the Black Erotic Archive project and the Sex Worker Oral History Project.

 Criminal case

-Miller-Young became known to a wider audience in 2014 when she assaulted a pair of teenage anti-abortion activists on campus, stealing and later destroying one of their signs.
-In her interview with police, Miller-Young said she felt "triggered" by the sign and had a "moral right" to remove the material from sight.
+In 2014, Miller-Young was charged with misdemeanor battery, grand theft, and vandalism for stealing a sign from a pair of teenage anti-abortion demonstrators on the University of California Santa Barbara campus, pushing them when they followed her, and destroying the sign.
+In her interview with police, Miller-Young said she had a "moral right" to remove the material from sight.

-Miller-Young was charged with grand theft, battery, and vandalism.
 She pleaded no contest and was sentenced to 108 hours of community service and three years of probation.
 She was also ordered to pay restitution and attend anger management classes.

-The case attracted widespread attention and precipitated think pieces from all over the political spectrum.
+The case attracted widespread attention.
 The UCSB Vice Chancellor for Student Affairs, Michael Young, published a letter on the incident that was interpreted as a rebuke to both sides involved in the altercation.

-More than 30 professors from universities across the nation signed a letter of support for Miller-Young, describing her as a "gentle, brilliant mentor" who was a "victim of the cultural legacy of slavery"; she "fell victim to the graphic nature of the anti-abortion display [because] she [was] pregnant".
+More than 30 professors from universities across the nation signed a letter of support for Miller-Young.

-A column in the Los Angeles Times called Miller-Young a "sucker" who had walked into an obvious trap.

-Academic Career

-Mireille Miller-Young is an associate professor of Feminist Studies and an Affiliate Faculty member in Film and Media Studies, Black Studies, History, and Comparative Literature at University of California, Santa Barbara.
-She was the Advancing Equity Through Research Fellow at the Hutchins Center for African and African American Research at Harvard University from 2019 to 2020 and a visiting Fellow at the ICI Berlin, the Institute for Cultural Inquiry in Berlin (Germany), from 2020 to 2021.